avito-tech/aqueduct/docs/share_memory.rst

         """This is an example of a CPU-bound model"""

         def process(self, image):
-            """do something with image on cpu"""
+            """do something with image on CPU"""
             pass

     class Task(BaseTask):